crewtimer/crewtimer-doc/finishlynx-connect/CrewTimerFinishLynx.md

 6. Start emulation by clicking the Play button.
 7. Create the Scoreboard in FinishLynx but instead of 127.0.0.1 select the Comm port established above.
 8. Test with CrewTimer.

+## Manual Start Timing

+To send start times using manual capture, the following settings are required:

+1. File|Options|General and set the Hardware Type = None
+2. File|Options|LapTime and click New to create a LapTime instance
+3. Restart FinishLynx
+4. Select 'Record FinishLynx Start Times' in the FinishLynx tab of CrewTimer FinishLynx Connect.

+** You should change the Hardware Type back to 'Detect' when switching away from manual.**